rosa-abf/rosa-build/README.md

 ---
-title: RosaLab ABF Documentation
+title: RosaLab ABF
 ---

-# RosaLab ABF Documentation
+# RosaLab ABF

-This describes the resources that make up the official Rosa ABF Documentation.
+A distributed environment to build distributions, supporting all steps from managing source code to creating ISO images.
 If you have any problems or requests please contact
 <a href="https://abf.rosalinux.ru/contact">support</a>.

 **Note: This Documentation is in a beta state.
 Breaking changes may occur.**